Tilerphy/LearningAgent/README.md

+# *DO YOU NEED TO TALK WITH ATM？IF YES，IT IS QUICKER OR SLOWER？*

 # First, Play the AnEasyAgentsInteraction.ipynb

 In this notebook, you can learn that how to create Agent, how to use Agent.